The preface of the 1751 Encyclopedia of Diderot and d'Alembert states:

 Though they both ranked among the sharpest intellects of the day, the encyclopedists' temperaments weren't perfectly matched.
 D'Alembert was the son of a well-born soldier and a nun-turned-socialite, who promptly abandoned her inconvenient son.
 Raised by a humble nurse and supported financially by his father, he soon showed remarkable mathematical talent — and a sunny temperament.
 Worn down by the constant controversy surrounding the Encyclopedia, however, the thin-skinned d'Alembert left the effort after the French government banned the work in the late 1750s.
 His departure caused a lasting break with Diderot.

 The stunning conversationalist Diderot was a bit of a Bohemian, and the mathematician d'Alembert found some of his colleague's friends, such as Rousseau and Buffon, a little unpalatable.
 Diderot's early life held few indications of the free thinker he would later become.
 Born in a conservative town, with an older brother training for the priesthood, the boy had a period of religious fervor in his teens and considered the priesthood himself from time to time.
 But at 16, he moved to Paris, managed to live on a pittance, and started reading library books.
 Over time, his reading material became more unorthodox, and he supplemented his books with salon debates.
 He eventually became a visionary, predicting social and political changes that were indeed approaching pre-revolutionary France, and even foreseeing exponential increase in published books.

 The ultimate freethinker, Diderot alternately flirted with deism, pantheism and atheism.
-Diderot's philosophy featured a mix of insights well ahead of their time, and nonsense.
+Diderot's philosophy featured a mix of insights well ahead of their time — and nonsense.
 He was an early proponent of evolution, but unlike Darwin, he based his convictions more on thought experiments and readings than rigorous observation.
 Still, articles on fossils or "figured stones" almost certainly played a part in this thinking.
 Encyclopedia included articles on a fossil-rich German cavern, fossil shells, fossil bones, fossil mammoths, crystals and petrifactions.
 Influenced by the Roman poet Lucretius, Diderot concluded that organisms with organs well-suited to survival survived, and those with ill-suited organs simply did not.
 He disdained preformationism, realizing that reproduction was not a perfect process, that "mistakes" could occur in the process of reproduction and introduce new characteristics.
 He argued that environment could influence the traits of living things.
 Recognizing, along with Buffon, the overlapping characteristics between different species, Diderot believed that all species could be traced to a common ancestor.
 After initially rejecting spontaneous generation, he ultimately embraced the notion, again influenced by Lucretius.
 He believed that all matter was imbued with consciousness.

 If d'Alembert was unhappy with Diderot's choice of friends, he must have been horrified at one of his old colleague's books.
 D'Alembert's Dream put the most heretical ideas in the mouths of d'Alembert, his mistress, and a few other luminaries Diderot knew.
 And d'Alembert's own dialogue included speculation on the future human form: